Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![game boy camera flashable](Images/Component_placement_w_components.png)

 It's not an interactive BOM but it will do the job.
-If you are colorblind, please refer to the next table which is the same. **No component other than the MAC-GBD need to be harvested from the original camera PCB.**
+If you are colorblind, please refer to the next table which is the same. **No component other than the MAC-GBD need to be harvested from the original camera PCB.** You also take a look to my proposal of [alternative design using less components](/Benchmark).

 ## Component list (BOM)